Team-BHP > Road Safety

 Every time I take a vehicle out, I circle it once, bend and check if anything is beneath (dogs, cats) and am extremely careful, sensitive and aware of the movements around my vehicle.

-ashkamath is offline (4) Thanks
+ashkamath is online now (4) Thanks

 Old 30th September 2024, 14:40 #10